Our vision for the future

 - The Federation of Asian Canadian Lawyers (FACL).

-Supporting various community and charitable initiatives, often directed by our Philanthropic Initiatives Committee, including:
+Supporting various community and charitable initiatives, often directed by our Philanthropic Initiatives Committee, including in 2024-2025:

-- Girls Who Leap Girls Who LEAP (Lead to Empower and Act with Purpose) is a non-profit organization whose mission is to mentor and empower female-identified youth as leaders by nurturing life skills, building meaningful connections, and purposefully impacting the community.
+- Girls Who LEAP (Lead to Empower and Act with Purpose), which is a non-profit organization whose mission is to mentor and empower female-identified youth as leaders by nurturing life skills, building meaningful connections, and purposefully impacting the community.

-- Habitat for Humanity .
-Habitat for Humanity is an inclusive, non-profit, non-government organization that operates through volunteer labour and donations of money and materials to build safe, decent and affordable housing.
-With a view to support safe and affordable housing for all, Alexander Holburn
+- Habitat for Humanity which is an inclusive, non-profit, non-government organization that operates through volunteer labour and donations of money and materials to build safe, decent and affordable housing.

 Recruitment

-Learn More HereTo learn more about the Diversity + Inclusion Committee at Alexander Holburn, please contact our Co-Chairs, Christine York and Rob McLennan.
+Learn More HereTo learn more about the Equity, Diversity + Inclusion Committee at Alexander Holburn, please contact our Co-Chairs, Judy Rost and Anil Aggarwal.

 PARTNER